yukicruz/CPP528_TEAM2_Spring2022/labs/wk07/exec.md

 This study sought to examine economic growth in neighborhoods, with an extra focus on Milwaukee, Wisconsin.
 We also compare two tax credit programs.

 ## Data
-The data for this study comes from the Longitudinal Tract Data Base (LTDB).
+The data for this study comes from the Longitudinal Tract Data Base (LTDB), HUD Low Income Housing Tax Credit (LIHTC) data, and New Market Tax Credit data (NMTC).
 See Chapter 1 for more information about how to access the data dictionary.

 ## Methods
 We ran a regression model predicting change in median home value from 2000 to 2010.
 The independent variables selected were the percentage of white residents, percent of the population with 4 years of college education or more, and the poverty rate in 2000.